amethystaurora-robo/amethystaurora-robo/README.md

 ✅ **Expand expertise in general ML and environmental science**
 ✅ **Collaborate on open-source projects and innovative research**

-🏹 If you like what you see, please consider hiring me on [UpWork](https://www.upwork.com/freelancers/~01218f57ed8d2bb823)
+🏹 If you like what you see, please hire me on [UpWork](https://www.upwork.com/freelancers/~01218f57ed8d2bb823)

 ---